 Injured in a truck accident?
 Contact our firm today!
 We offer free, no-obligation consultations.

-Establish Negligence Following a Truck Accident
+Establish Negligence Following A Truck Accident

-If a client decides to pursue compensation for damages, an attorney will have to prove negligence on the part of the trucking company, driver, manufacture, or another party.
+If a client decides to pursue compensation for damages, an attorney will have to prove negligence on the part of the trucking company, driver, manufacturer or another party.
 This includes demonstrating that there was a breach within the parameters of the at-fault party’s duty of care.